 How APIs can help automate your payment collection and reconciliation

-Say, Lissy, a customer of yours settles an invoice sent by your business.
+Lissy is your customer and she settles an invoice sent to her by your business.
 As soon as the amount gets credited to your Open account, the API notifies your system saying –

-“Hey, your invoice of Rs 120 has been paid by Lissy” and just like that your system automatically updates the invoice as Paid.
+“Hey, your invoice of Rs 120 has been paid by Lissy” and that is how your system automatically updates the invoice as Paid.
 There is no more a need to track your payments manually and spending hours in doing so.

 At Open, Asia’s first neobank for SMEs, we have developed a suite of seamless REST APIs that helps businesses like you to send payment requests to your clients.
 When a payment is received, Open will notify you via a webhook URL (a.k.a callback URL) with the details of the payee and the corresponding invoice to which the client has made the payment.
 As a result, your system will automatically reconcile that particular payment.